 Crowdin supports all the placeholders typical for the supported file formats.
 They are all automatically highlighted in the Editor, so translators know that they shouldn’t be translated.
-Even if the translator attempts to save translation with some modified or missing placeholder, enabled QA checks will notify the translator about the mistake.
+Even if the translator tries to save the translation with some modified or missing placeholder, enabled QA checks will notify the translator about the mistake.

 As various file formats allow the creation of custom placeholders, we can also add support for the custom ones you use in your project.
-To request the support of your custom placeholders – email the Crowdin customer success team at email@example.com
+To request the support of your custom placeholders, contact our support team at email@example.com